What is ASEM?

 Australia and ASEM

 Australia formally joined ASEM at the 8th ASEM Summit in Brussels in October 2010, attended by former Prime Minister Gillard.
 Since then Australia has been represented at each ASEM Summit and Foreign Ministers' Meeting.

-The next ASEM Summit is scheduled for Mongolia in July 2016.
+The 14th ASEM Foreign Ministers' meeting is scheduled for Madrid in 2019.